yaramohamadi/uni-DAD/README.md

 This work was done in collaboration while Yara Bahram and Melodie Desbos were full-time students at LIVIA - ILLS - ETS.
 This research was supported by the Natural Sciences and Engineering Research Council of Canada, and the Digital Research Alliance of Canada.

 Our code is largely built on [DMD2](https://github.com/tianweiy/DMD2), we thank them for their valuable contribution and great code.
 We additionally reuse the implementation of [Guided-DDPM](https://github.com/openai/guided-diffusion) in [dhariwal](third_party/dhariwal) folder.
 In Few-shot Image Generation using Guided-DDPM, we use the code by [CRDI](https://github.com/YuCao16/CRDI/tree/main) for Intra-LPIPS and [TTUR](https://github.com/bioinf-jku/TTUR) for FID calculation.
+In Subject-Driven Application, we use the dataset by [Dreambooth](https://huggingface.co/papers/2208.12242) and also initiate pipelines with Stable Diffusion SDv1.5 from [Diffusers](https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5).